jvanstraten/fletcher_streams/README.md

 Domains form a tree-like structure, where each added dimension adds a branch.
 For instance, both the previously mentioned domains may have the same parent domain, wherein the streams transfer data of the form $[k, l]$.
-Using the type notation we will define more formally later, this structure would result from for instance `[([T], [U])]`.
+Using the type notation (define more formally later), this structure would result from for instance `[([T], [U])]`.

-We also define a special kind of domain, called a flattening domain.
+A special kind of domain, called a flattening domain is also defined.
 Such a domain bears no significance in the logical sense; it has the same logical dimensionality as its parent domain, and the data carried by it also has the same shape.
 However, the $D$ parameter of the physical streams belonging to